Who Are Imagine If?

 Chesca is the founder and Artistic Director of Imagine If Theatre as well as an actor, writer and producer.
 Chesca founded Imagine If in 2014 and has grown the company from its initial inception to a fully operational theatre company & registered charity raising over £100,000 in funds.
 She trained as an actor and began writing and touring her own stand-up comedy sets in 2012, which led to a real passion for all styles of writing.
 She began script writing the following year in 2013, after securing a place on the West Yorkshire Playhouse’s writing course.
 Since then Chesca has written an array of short plays and short films, as well as taking Displaced through an R&D stage and carrying out two years of research for You Forgot the Mince before completing the full length play and embarking You Forgot the Mince on its UK tour in 2016 to Theatres and Prisons across the UK.
 Through Chesca’s working class roots, exposure to the care system and abuse on her doorstep, she uses her first-hand experience to inform the excellent theatre Imagine If creates and she is passionate about working with those underrepresented in the arts.

-Deborah is a freelance Creative Theatre Producer and works part-time as Associate Producer at the Octagon Bolton.
+Deborah is a freelance Creative Theatre Producer and works as Producer at Mind the Gap, previously as Assistant Producer at the Octagon Bolton.
 She has 20 years of experience in production including management of large-scale projects and budgets.
 Deborah has worked for a number of theatre companies including Full Body and the Voice (now Dark Horse), a theatre company for adults with learning difficulties where she produced five national touring shows.
 She joined Freedom Studios in 2009 as Creative Producer and took over as Chief Executive in 2011, producing a range of ambitious and exciting large scale, site specific theatre events for the company.
 Deborah has also worked as a television researcher and producer on one-off documentaries, drama and series at the BBC and as a freelancer.
 She had her own production company Foxy Films whilst living in France which specialised in documentaries about warfare.

 Taj Atwal – Associate Artist